andsontan/xpiks/INSTALL.md

 To install Xpiks in OS X do the following:

-- download and install Exiftool (http://www.sno.phy.queensu.ca/~phil/exiftool/)
 - unpack Xpiks from dmg and drag'n'drop it to the Applications

+Optionally you can download and install Exiftool (http://www.sno.phy.queensu.ca/~phil/exiftool/) and enable it in Xpiks Settings in the External tab.

 **Windows intallation**

-Exiftool and curl are packed inside the zip archive.
-Download and extract Xpiks wherever you want.
-Launch xpiks-qt.exe.
+- extract Xpiks archive wherever you want.
+Launch xpiks-qt.exe

+Also you can use the distribution of Xpiks as portable installation.

 **Debian installation**